arusher999/Semester-Project---Advanced-Topics-in-CS/README.md

 8/29/24 - Today we successfully got grab working! the physics of throwing and objects are still in progress.

 8/30/24 - today we had some troubles getting everthing started so we didn't have as much time to work on things.
 We managed to make a garbage can and trash for the game.

+9/2/2024 - today we finished trash can functionality, now working on making the hand invisible when it grabs an object.